sparna-git/Sparnatural/docs/Query-JSON-format.md

 ## JSON data structure reference

 Basically, the JSON data structure encodes a bit more information than the generated SPARQL query, to make our life easier when parsing the data structure to initialize Sparnatural with it.
 It adds:
-  - The labels of the values
+  - The *labels* of the values
-  - The types of all subjects and objects
+  - The *types* of all subjects and objects
-  - The tree-like structure that Sparnatural uses, which would be hard to guess by looking at the SPARQL string
+  - The *tree-like structure* that Sparnatural uses, which would be hard to guess by looking at the SPARQL string

 The data structure is composed of a top "Query" structure, that contains "branches".
-Each "branch" contains on "query line", corresponding to one line of the Sparnatural interface, and the "children" of this line, that are the lines under it in the Sparnatural interface.
+Each "branch" contains a "query line", corresponding to one line of the Sparnatural interface, and the "children" of this line, that are the lines under it in the Sparnatural interface.

 ### Query structure